Associate Head Coach

 It is Pooley’s second tour of duty serving as Jackson’s associate head coach.
 During Pooley’s first stint, at Lake Superior State (1992-94), he was instrumental in the Lakers’ success as they advanced to the NCAA finals three times, winning in 1992 and 1994.

 Pooley is involved in all aspects of the Notre Dame program and is stationed with the defensemen during most games.
-He helps run Notre Dame’s special teams units and in 2017-18, he helped the Irish penalty kill rank second in the nation (89.4), while their 2017-18 power play ranked seventh nationally (23.7).
+He helps run Notre Dame’s special teams units and in 2017-18, the Irish penalty kill ranked second in the nation (89.4), while their 2017-18 power play ranked seventh nationally (23.7).

 On the defensive side, Pooley has helped Notre Dame to the top-five fewest goals per game totals in program history including 2006-07 (1.63), 2008-09 (1.71), 2007-08 (2.10), 2013-14 (2.12) and 2017-18 (2.17).

-Many of Pooley’s defensemen have gone on to sign professional contracts, while Ian Cole, Stephen Johns, Wes O’Neill and Robbie Russo reached the NHL.
+Many of Pooley’s defensemen have gone on to sign professional contracts, while Ian Cole, Stephen Johns, Wes O’Neill, Robbie Russo, Jordan Gross and Andrew Peeke each reached the NHL.
 Current Volunteer Assistant Coach Kyle Lawson was named a second-team CCHA all-star and the league’s best defensive defenseman (2008-09); Cole was a first-team all-star in the same year while taking first team All-America honors and in 2011; Sean Lorenz was honored as the CCHA’s top defensive defenseman; and Johns was a second-team all-Hockey East choice.
 Russo was a first team All-Hockey East selection and went on to earn second-team All-America honors in 2015, while Jordan Gross earned Second Team Hockey East All-Star honors in 2016 as a sophomore.
 Gross earned Hockey East Honorable Mention All-Star honors in 2017 and then garnered First Team Big Ten honors in 2018.
 In 2016-17, Dennis Gilbert was selected as the ’47 Brand Best Defensive Defenseman in Hockey East while then-freshman defenseman Andrew Peeke was named to the Pro Ambitions All-Rookie Team.
-Last season, Bobby Nardella became the first defenseman to lead the Irish in scoring (8-26-34 points) and went on to earn CCM/AHCA All-America honors (Second Team West) .
+In 2019-20, Bobby Nardella became the first defenseman to lead the Irish in scoring (8-26-34 points) and went on to earn CCM/AHCA All-America honors (Second Team West) .

 In making the announcement of Pooley’s hiring, Jackson said, “Paul Pooley brings a certain level of integrity, work ethic and professionalism that I have great respect for.
 Our relationship in the past became a friendship, but our experience in the past will stay in the past.
 We’re hoping to re-establish a new center of excellence similar to the one that we had at Lake Superior State together.”